uorji3/super-buildpack/README.md

 # Heroku Buildpack: Super

-This is a Heroku buildpack].
+This is a Heroku buildpack.

 ## Getting Started